angleryst-app/angleryst-app.github.io/PRIVACY.md

 - which weather variables are wanted, and for which date range
 - unit preferences (Fahrenheit, miles per hour, local time zone)

 That is the entire request.
-It is built in one function, `build_params()` in `src/weather.py`, so the claim is short enough to verify by reading it.

 Like any internet request, it also reveals your device's IP address to Open-Meteo, which is unavoidable for any app that fetches anything.
 I mention